WebAssembly/design/GC.md

 For reasons of safety and limiting nondeterminism, imported opaque reference types would not be able to be loaded from or stored to linear memory where they could otherwise be arbitrarily aliased as integers.
-Instead, a new set of operations would be added for allocating, deallocating, loading and storing from integer-indexed cells that could hold references and were not aliasable by linear memory.
+Instead, a new set of operators would be added for allocating, deallocating, loading and storing from integer-indexed cells that could hold references and were not aliasable by linear memory.